vilemduha/blendercam/README.md

 | Chain export and simulation  |         ✔️         |
 | Background computing of the operations, so you can continue working   |         ✔️         |

+### Pending features
+* Motion direction - classic, conventional, meander, are only partially supported

+* 4 and 5 axis milling

 ## 💻 Post-processors